Your Future Councils FAQ

 Local Government Reorganisation is about simplifying areas with two-tiers of local government into unitary authorities that are responsible for delivering all council services.

-A two-tier area is made up of a ‘shire’ or county authority and more than one district council.
-Each of these types of authority has specific duties and responsibilities for services for residents in that area.
+A two-tier area is made up of a ‘shire’ or county council and more than one district council.
+Each of these types of council has specific duties and responsibilities for services for residents in that area.

 The district councils (Fenland District Council, East Cambridgeshire District Council, Cambridge City Council, South Cambridgeshire District Council and Huntingdonshire District Council) provide services such as refuse collection, housing, planning, environmental health, and leisure facilities, within specific areas of the county.